SheepTester-forks/curricular-analytics-exploration/README.md

 ## Web apps

-The following projects involved interactive web pages written in TypeScript using Preact bundled by Deno that used the existing data sources we had (prerequisites and academic plans) to deliver new insights about UCSD's courses and majors.
+The following projects involved interactive web pages written in [TypeScript](https://www.typescriptlang.org/) using [React](http://react.dev/) bundled by [esbuild](https://esbuild.github.io/) that used the existing data sources we had (prerequisites and academic plans) to deliver new insights about UCSD's courses and majors.
 These web reports and apps were uploaded to the [UCSD Educational Innovation website](https://educationalinnovation.ucsd.edu/ca-views/).

 For all web reports: